Somaliland Camel Corps

-The Somaliland Camel Corps (SCC) was a Rayid unit of the British Army based in British Somaliland.
-It lasted from the early 20th century until 1944.
+The Somaliland Camel Corps (SCC) was a British Colonial Auxiliary Forces unit which was raised in British Somaliland.
+It existed from 1914 until 1944.

 Beginnings and the Dervish rebellion

 In 1888, after signing successive treaties with the then ruling Somali Sultans, the British established a protectorate in northern present-day Somaliland referred to as British Somaliland.
 The British immediately recognized the affinity between the Somali people and their camel charges.
 The "Somali Camel Constabulary" was an early attempt to harness this natural affinity militarily.

 In 1895, the haroun established the Dervish courts and Warfare commenced with colonial powers from 1900 until 1920.